 The Master of Health Administration (MHA) is designed to equip students with the skills to have successful careers in the constantly changing arena of health care administration.
 The curriculum combines the academic, practical and technical skills that are demanded in the health care industry with the values of a Christ-centered education.
 With a degree from Belhaven, an accredited online university, you will be prepared to excel in our nation's growing health care industry.

 In the Online MHA program, students develop their skills through an intense course work that both advocates high academic standards and validates the Christian values to which Belhaven, the School of Business, and each faculty member is committed.

 The Master of Health Administration online degree program can be completed in two years and is offered in manageable, eight-week "terms."
-Project Team activities within each course enhance the learning process and the development of problem-solving skills while enabling students to develop their teamwork skills.
+Some courses feature Project Team activities which enhance the learning process and the development of problem-solving skills while enabling students to develop their teamwork skills.